Set Up Enterprise Sign-In using AD FS 3.0

 Add 2 claim rules

-- Click on the new endpoint entry, and click Edit Claim Rules in the right navigation.
+- Select the new endpoint entry, and select Edit Claim Rules in the navigation menu.

-- Select the Issuance Transform Rules tab, then click Add Rule.
+- Choose the Issuance Transform Rules tab, then select Add Rule.

-- Use the drop-down menu and select Send LDAP Attributes as Claims, then click Next.
+- Use the drop-down menu and choose Send LDAP Attributes as Claims, then select Next.

 - Use the following settings for the rule: